skukuck/sundials/doc/superbuild/source/developers/python/index.rst

 It is a C++ library, i.e. you write your binding code in C++.
 Nanobind does have some restrictions:

 - Cannot bind to functions which take double, or more pointer arguments.
 I.e., it cannot bind to `**` or `***` and so on.
 These have to be flattened somehow.
 - Cannot implicitly convert between a "View" container class and the underlying C type.
-I.e., it cannot implicitly convert ``NVectorView`` to ``N_Vector``.
+I.e., it cannot implicitly convert ``ARKodeView`` to ``void*``.
-   This means user must explicitly convert from the "View" class by calling the ``get`` member function.

 We use `litgen <https://github.com/pthom/litgen>__` to generate a large portion of the nanobind code.